scala/scala-lang/blog/_posts/2021-01-19-scala-native-0.4-release.md

 With the 0.4.0 release you're able to put your C/C++ sources in the `resources/scala-native` directory inside your project, and they will be linked and compiled inside the SN pipeline.

-As an example you can use it to access macro defined constants and functions or to pass `struct`s from the stack to C functions.
+As an example you can use it to access macro-defined constants and functions or to pass `struct`s from the stack to C functions.
 ```c
 // src/resources/scala-native/example.c
 typedef int (*Callback0) (void);